vladyslav-dubina/ImpulseTestProject/README.md

 ## Migrations

-This section will describe the fields for the .env file; an example of it can be found in the repository under the name .env_example
+This section will describe how run migrations scripts.

 ```bash
 # Automatic migration creation